Posts Tagged Consciousness

 We are asked to look within ourselves in our first few classes here at SWC.
 This process varies from person to person.
 For me, it has been an incredible opportunity to work on some issues I had thought were already worked through.
 It only goes to prove the cyclical nature of self-exploration and personal growth.…

-Posted October 19th, 2015 by & filed under Tips/Advice on choosing a graduate program, Top News, Featured, Mindfulness.
+Posted October 19th, 2015 by & filed under Student & Alumni Stories, SWC Blog.

 It was during my second week at Southwestern College, the second meeting of Tuesday’s Psychology of Altruism class, that Ann Filemyr presented us with this lesson: “reduce shame, enhance love.”
 We talked about feelings of shame and the aching, overwhelming presence it can have in our daily lives.
 Shame that can continually haunt us whether…

-Posted October 9th, 2015 by & filed under SWC Blog, Art Therapy/Counseling at SWC, Featured, Mindfulness.
+Posted October 9th, 2015 by & filed under Creative Writing from Southwestern College, Art Therapy at SWC, Student & Alumni Stories, Consciousness & Mindfulness.

 This morning I was chatting with one of my lovely classmates about our first two weeks at Southwestern College.
 She said something that instantly resonated with me- “I feel like we’re at Hogwarts!”